-The decision between starting an independent insurance agency or franchise can be a tough one.
+The decision between starting an independent insurance agency or insurance broker franchise can be a tough one.
 That’s because there are several pros and cons to each option.

 For example, independent insurance agencies are typically less expensive to start up and offer more flexibility in terms of the products they can offer.
 However, franchises often have more name recognition and support from the franchisor.